Venice, Italy’s most unique city, attracts millions of tourists each year, getting busiest during the crammed summer months.

 Of course, you can hire any gondolier you see — they tend to mill about in tourist hot spots — or you can pre-book a gondola experience.

-We recommend the latter, because you don’t have to haggle and you’ll know exactly how long of a ride you’re getting… sometimes, random gondoliers will promise you the moon, and then bring you back after just a short paddle!
+We recommend the latter, because you don’t have to haggle and you’ll know exactly how long of a ride you’re getting… there’s always the occasional gondolier who will promise you the moon, and then bring you back after just a short paddle!

 Depending on your budget and group size, you can book a private gondola tour which are available for a group up to 5.